jdmh96/vgwiki/terms-used-in-game.md

 # Shop

 The in-game shop in your base where you can buy items for your hero with gold.
-Not to be confused with store.
+Not to be confused with the Market.

 # Silence